A large industrial sports and leisure centre illuminated at night.

 Services | Architecture, Interior Design, Design, Documentation

-BDA Architecture, as principal project consultant, has been pleased to work in conjunction with specialist design architect, Peddle Thorp Architects (Melbourne) on this exciting sporting facility.
+BDA Architecture, as principal project consultant, was pleased to collaborate with specialist design architect Peddle Thorp Architects (Melbourne) on this landmark sporting facility.

 2017, Building of the Year